d0nk3yhm/gpu_control/README.md

     - nvml from NVIDIA is included in this package.

+## Installation

+pip install gpu_control-1.0.0-cp310-cp310-win_amd64.whl

 ## Usage

-Once the GPU Control Wrapper module is installed, you can use it in your Python code as follows:
+Once the GPU Control Wrapper module (whl) installed, you can use it in your Python code as follows:
-PS: You need to have elevated access to handle fan speed. ( run as administrator works )
+PS: You might need to have elevated access to handle fan speed. ( run as Administrator works )

 ```python
 import gpu_control